Making the web inclusive for all

-Making our website accessible is a core aim of Argentis Group and we will try and ensure that it is usable with a broad range of operating systems, browsers, and specialist assistive technologies.
+Making our website accessible is a core aim of Argentis Group and we will aim to ensure that it is usable with a broad range of operating systems, browsers, and specialist assistive technologies.

 - All pictures have an alternative text description;

-- Our stylesheets allow for text resizing using the View – Text Size option in the browser toolbar;
+- Our stylesheets allow for text resizing using the View – Text Size option in your browser toolbar;

-- The website stylesheets can be easily switched off for high contrast viewing should the theme be difficult to read;
+- The website stylesheets may be easily switched off for high contrast viewing should the theme be difficult to read;

-- We are committed to plain English in all our written content;
+- We are committed to using plain English in all our written content;

 - The website can be navigated without the use of a mouse;